dotnet/roslyn/docs/features/source-generators.md

 2. The IDE needs some concept of a "stable" identifier.
 Source generators create a couple of fun problems for the IDE: users will want to be able to set breakpoints in a generated file, for example.
 If a source generator outputs multiple files we need to know which is which so we can know which file the breakpoints go with.
-A source generator of course is allowed to stop emitting a file if needs change (if you delete a `.resx`, then the generated file associated with it will also go away), but this gives us some control here.
+A source generator of course is allowed to stop emitting a file if its inputs change (if you delete a `.resx`, then the generated file associated with it will also go away), but this gives us some control here.

 This was called "hint" in that the compiler is implicitly allowed to control the filename in however it ultimately